Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 cd ..
 ```

-## Downloading the Dataset
+## Data
-The training data is Brats 2016 and 2017 from [Medical Decathlon](http://medicaldecathlon.com/).
+The training data is BraTS 2016 and 2017 from [Medical Decathlon](http://medicaldecathlon.com/).

-Target: image generatiion
+- Target: Image Generation
-Task: Synthesis
+- Task: Synthesis
-Modality: MRI
+- Modality: MRI
-Size: 388 3D volumes (1 channel used)
+- Size: 388 3D volumes (1 channel used)

-The dataset can be downloaded automatically at the beggining of training.
+The dataset can be downloaded automatically at the beginning of training.

 ## Training configuration
-If user has GPU memory smaller than 32G, then please decrease the `"train_batch_size"` in `configs/train_autoencoder.json` and `configs/train_diffusion.json`.
+If you have a GPU with less than 32G of memory, you may need to decrease the batch size when training.
+To do so, modify the `train_batch_size` parameter in the [configs/train_autoencoder.json](configs/train_autoencoder.json) and [configs/train_diffusion.json](configs/train_diffusion.json) configuration files.

-### Training configuration of autoencoder
+### Training Configuration of Autoencoder
-The training of autoencoder was performed with the following:
+The autoencoder was trained using the following configuration:

 - GPU: at least 32GB GPU memory
 - Actual Model Input: 112 x 128 x 80
 - AMP: False
 - Optimizer: Adam
 - Learning Rate: 1e-5
-- Loss: L1 loss, perceptual loss, KL divergence loss, adversianl loss, GAN BCE loss
+- Loss: L1 loss, perceptual loss, KL divergence loss, adversarial loss, GAN BCE loss

 #### Input
 1 channel 3D MRI Flair patches